bitwizeshift/bit-memory/Readme.md

 will install into `/etc/bit/`.

+### Through a `cmake` subdirectory

+Clone/copy/subtree the contents of this repository to a subdirectory, and `add_subdirectory` the directory containing `bit::memory`.

+To add a dependency to the library, just add `target_link_libraries(<your target> [PUBLIC|INTERFACE|PRIVATE] bit::memory)`

 ## <a name="tested-compilers"></a>Tested Compilers

-The following compilers are currently being tested through continuous integration with [Travis](https://travis-ci.org/bitwizeshift/bit-memory).
+The following compilers are currently being tested through continuous integration with [Travis](https://travis-ci.org/bitwizeshift/bit-memory) and [AppVeyor](https://ci.appveyor.com/project/bitwizeshift/bit-memory/)

 Note that `bit-memory` only works on compiler that provide proper conformance for c++14